 So, it is natural for you to worry about how long they last in storage.

-II.
 How long do motorcycle tires last in storage?

-The lifespan of a tire in storage depends on several things eg. how it is stored, the ambiance of the storage area, etc.
+The lifespan of a tire in storage depends on several things eg. how it is stored, the environment of the storage area, etc.